19hours/sg-statutes/Acts/Architects Act.md

 ### Registers

-8\.
-The Board shall keep and maintain at its office —
+8\.—(1) The Board must keep and maintain at its office the following registers:

+(a) a register of architects containing the names of persons registered under section 15(1) or (2A) and any other particulars determined by the Board;

+(b) a register containing the names of persons recognised under section 15A and any other particulars determined by the Board;

-(a) a register of architects in which shall be entered the names of all persons registered under this Act, the qualifications by virtue of which they are so registered and such other particulars in relation thereto as may from time to time be determined by the Board;
+(c) a register of exempted architects in which is to be entered the names of registered architects to whom an exemption under section 15(3) applies, and such other particulars determined by the Board;

-(b) an annual register of practitioners in which shall be entered the particulars as contained in the declaration delivered under section 18(3)(a); and
+(d) an annual register of practitioners in which is to be entered the particulars as contained in the declaration delivered under section 18(3)(a) and such other particulars determined by the Board;

-(c) an annual register of licensees in which shall be entered the names and addresses of all licensed corporations, partnerships and limited liability partnerships which have been issued a licence and such other particulars as may from time to time be determined by the Board.
+(e) an annual register of licensees in which is to be entered the names and addresses of all licensed corporations, partnerships and limited liability partnerships issued with a licence and such other particulars determined by the Board.

-[28/2005 wef 01/12/2005]
+(2) A person may, with the Registrar’s approval and upon payment of the prescribed fee, obtain an extract from any register kept and maintained under subsection (1).

+[Act 20 of 2017 wef 06/10/2017]

 ### Appointment and duties of Registrar